zelch/terraform-provider-bitbucket/docs/data-sources/ip_ranges.md

 # bitbucket\_hook\_type

-Provdes a way to fetch IP Ranges for whitelisting.
+Provides a way to fetch IP Ranges for whitelisting.

 ## Example Usage